Open-Models-Startup/docs-vite/docs/guides/user-guide/ide-whats-on-your-screen.md

 ## Sidebar

-When you open a StackBlitz project, the Sidebar defaults to the _Project_ icon's expanded view.
+When you open a OpenModels project, the Sidebar defaults to the _Project_ icon's expanded view.
 You can open a different view by clicking on the icons in the [Activity Bar](#activity-bar).

 ### Project Sidebar